UPDATE (as of April 15): Everyone age 16 and older in Washington State can now receive a COVID vaccination.

 On this page:

-According to Washington State Department of Health (DOH) guidance
+Great news!
+According to Washington State Department of Health (DOH) guidance, everyone age 16 and older is now eligible to receive the vaccine.

-For full details, read the “Summary Guidance” on this page.
+For full details, read the “Summary Guidance” on the State DOH website.

 How to get your vaccine